-- 11.1 At the regional level, the London Plan recognises the strategic importance of London's network of linked waterways, seeks to protect water infrastructure including wharves and implements a Thames Policy Area within the vicinity of the River Thames. - 11.2 The new Local Plan promotes public realm enhancements and new pedestrian links and seeks to maximise the multifunctional social, economic, and environmental functions and benefits of the watercourses. - 11.3 In partnership with the Environment Agency, Lewisham Council prepared and published the River Corridors Improvement Plan SPD (2015) to provide detailed planning policy guidance for all rivers that flow through the borough including the River Thames, Deptford Creek, River Ravensbourne, Pool River, River Quaggy and Kyd Brook.
+- 11.1 At the regional level, the London Plan recognises the strategic importance of London's network of linked waterways, seeks to protect water infrastructure including wharves and implements a Thames Policy Area within the vicinity of the River Thames. - 11.2 To support the preparation of the new Local Plan, Lewisham Council prepared and published the Deptford Creekside Supplementary Planning Document (2012).
+It seeks to manage change, preserve, and enhance the area's character as defined in the Deptford Creekside Conservation Area Appraisal (2012) by promoting high quality design solutions that respond sensitively to the historic environment. - 11.3 The new Local Plan promotes public realm enhancements and new pedestrian links along Deptford Creekside and seeks to maximise the multifunctional social, economic, and environmental functions and benefits of the watercourses. - 11.4 In partnership with the Environment Agency, Lewisham Council prepared and published the River Corridors Improvement Plan SPD (2015) to provide detailed planning policy guidance for all rivers that flow through the borough including the River Thames, Deptford Creek, River Ravensbourne, Pool River, River Quaggy and Kyd Brook. - 11.5 Lewisham Council recognises the need to ensure that the Thames Path joins up with its neighbouring boroughs and to address this the new Local Plan promotes river-front restoration and increased access and permeability through new development sites in the north of the Borough.

-11.4 Water Infrastructure record of agreement:
+11.6 Water Infrastructure record of agreement:

-H1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on the river network beyond the borough boundary.
+- H1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on the river network including the River Thames and Deptford Creek. - H2) Both parties will continue working collaboratively to implement policies in relation to the London Plan Thames Policy Area.